Breast & Cervical Cancer Screening

 - Precancerous condition of the breast or cervix

-You may be eligible for Wisconsin Well Woman Medicaid.
-You must live in Wisconsin and are either a U.S. citizen or qualifying immigrant.
+You must live in Wisconsin and be a U.S. citizen or qualifying immigrant.

 This program covers the same services as Wisconsin Medicaid, whether the service is related to cancer treatment or not.
 It provides full Medical Assistance benefits for the duration of treatment for breast or cervical cancer.
 You will not have to pay co-payments.